ucsd-ml-arts/generative-text-andy/README.md

 I am planning use different fictions from different genre as training data.
 ALthough the machine learning model will not produce meaningful text, I want to test if the computer will generate similar writting style.

-I am going to pass some non-english speaking international masterpiece(The Analects of Confucius) and english speaking masterpiece into the RNN learning model.
+I am going to pass some non-english speaking international masterpiece(The Analects of Confucius) and english speaking masterpiece into the RNN learning model (the little prince).

 The goal is to check if I can tell the difference of each generated text.